Neural network (machine learning): Recurrent neural networks

-Deep learning
+Modern deep learning

-Between 2009 and 2012, ANNs began winning prizes in image recognition contests, approaching human level performance on various tasks, initially in pattern recognition and handwriting recognition.
-In 2011, a CNN named DanNet by Dan Ciresan, Ueli Meier, Jonathan Masci, Luca Maria Gambardella, and Jürgen Schmidhuber achieved for the first time superhuman performance in a visual pattern recognition contest, outperforming traditional methods by a factor of 3.
+Between 2009 and 2012, NNs began winning prizes in image recognition contests, approaching human performance on various tasks, initially in pattern recognition and handwriting recognition.
+In 2011, DanNet, a CNN by Dan Ciresan, Ueli Meier, Jonathan Masci, Luca Maria Gambardella, and Schmidhuber achieved for the first time superhuman performance in a visual pattern recognition contest, outperforming traditional methods by a factor of 3.
 It then won more contests.
-They also showed how max-pooling CNNs on GPU improved performance significantly.
+They also showed how max-pooling CNNs on GPU improved performance.

-In October 2012, AlexNet by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton won the large-scale ImageNet competition by a significant margin over shallow machine learning methods.
+In October 2012, AlexNet by Alex Krizhevsky, Ilya Sutskever, and Hinton won the large-scale ImageNet competition by a significant margin over shallow machine learning methods.
 Further incremental improvements included the VGG-16 network by Karen Simonyan and Andrew Zisserman and Google's Inceptionv3.

-In 2012, Ng and Dean created a network that learned to recognize higher-level concepts, such as cats, only from watching unlabeled images.
+In 2012, Ng and Dean created a network that learned to recognize higher-level concepts, such as cats, from training only on unlabeled images.
 Unsupervised pre-training and increased computing power from GPUs and distributed computing allowed the use of larger networks, particularly in image and visual recognition problems, which became known as "deep learning".

 Radial basis function and wavelet networks were introduced in 2013.
 These can be shown to offer best approximation properties and have been applied in nonlinear system identification and classification applications.

-Generative adversarial network (GAN) (Ian Goodfellow et al., 2014) became state of the art in generative modeling during 2014–2018 period.
-The GAN principle was originally published in 1991 by Jürgen Schmidhuber who called it "artificial curiosity": two neural networks contest with each other in the form of a zero-sum game, where one network's gain is the other network's loss.
+Generative adversarial networks (GANs) (Ian Goodfellow et al., 2014) became state of the art in generative modeling from 2014–2018.
+GAN was originally published in 1991 by Schmidhuber, who called it "artificial curiosity": two neural networks contest with each other in the form of a zero-sum game, where one network's gain is the other network's loss.
 The first network is a generative model that models a probability distribution over output patterns.
 The second network learns by gradient descent to predict the reactions of the environment to these patterns.
-Excellent image quality is achieved by Nvidia's StyleGAN (2018) based on the Progressive GAN by Tero Karras et al. Here, the GAN generator is grown from small to large scale in a pyramidal fashion.
+Excellent image quality was achieved by Nvidia's StyleGAN (2018) based on the Progressive GAN by Tero Karras et al. Here, the GAN generator is grown from small to large scale in a pyramidal fashion.
 Image generation by GAN reached popular success, and provoked discussions concerning deepfakes.
-Diffusion models (2015) eclipsed GANs in generative modeling since then, with systems such as DALL·E 2 (2022) and Stable Diffusion (2022).
+Diffusion models (2015) eclipsed GANs in generative modeling thereafter, with systems such as DALL·E 2 (2022) and Stable Diffusion (2022).

-In 2014, the state of the art was training "very deep neural network" with 20 to 30 layers.
+In 2014, the state of the art was training "[a] very deep neural network" with 20 to 30 layers.
 Stacking too many layers led to a steep reduction in training accuracy, known as the "degradation" problem.
-In 2015, two techniques were developed to train very deep networks: the highway network was published in May 2015, and the residual neural network (ResNet) in December 2015.
+In 2015, training very deep networks advanced with the highway network, published in May, and the residual neural network (ResNet) in December.
 ResNet behaves like an open-gated Highway Net.